marius10p/NeuralDataScienceCSHL2019/PythonTutorials.md

 ### Installation

-To get started with python, install Anaconda [python](https://www.anaconda.com/distribution/).
+To get started with python, install Anaconda [python](https://docs.anaconda.com/anaconda/packages/pkg-docs/).
 This will come with many useful libraries for data analysis.
+If you want to use TENSORFLOW, you need to install the **Python 3.6** version.

 Now if you're in **Windows**, open up an "Anaconda prompt" and you're good to go.

 If you're in **Linux** you'll want to make sure that your `~/.bashrc` profile points to Anaconda python, not the built in python (so when you open a terminal you're all set).
 Add the following lines to your `~/.bashrc` file if it's not there already (where `<user>` is your username):
 ~~~